JeffreyRiggle/my-site/content/blog/promises-history/index.md

 ## Promises/A

-Starting in 2009 Kris Zap was busy trying to bring promises to NodeJS.
+Starting in 2009 Kris Zyp was busy trying to bring promises to CommonJS.
 This started off as a spirited [discussion](https://groups.google.com/g/commonjs/c/6T9z75fohDk) and resulted in a [Promises/A document](https://promisesaplus.com/).
 What I find interesting is Kris and Russel had some interaction in the past per this [blog post](https://infrequently.org/2008/01/kris-zyp-joins-sitepen/).
 Kris went on to create [promise-io](https://github.com/kriszyp/promised-io) and [node-promise](https://github.com/kriszyp/node-promise).
 In promises-io the original approach was to continue the use of deferred but that appears to have been superceeded by node-promise which uses a very familiar syntax.

 ```javascript
 promise.then(function(result){